 What If a Customer Insults You?

 Don't take it personally, let it be like "water off a duck's back" as they say.
 Nothing is gained by being rude back.
-Being polite, regardless of the attitude or conduct of the customer, will only help your situation.
+Being polite, will only help your situation.

 Getting along is your responsibility.
 Overlook differences in people!